-Decision: Based on information gathered from analysis of the AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
-In AC 2021-2022, faculty will focus on the use of digital evaluations and surveys of students and faculty to ensure consistent feedback in the field setting.
-Further, students will be offered opportunities to recommend or propose policy changes which would enhance client well-being as it relates to advancing human rights, and social, economic, and environmental justice.
-These changes will improve the student's ability to understand that every person regardless of position in society has fundamental human rights such as freedom, safety, privacy, an adequate standard of living, health care, and education, thereby continuing to push the cycle of improvement forward.
+Decision: Based on the analysis of the AC 2021-22 results, faculty will implement the following changes in AC 2022-23 to drive the cycle of improvement.
+In AC 2022-23, faculty will continue to focus on the use of digital evaluations and surveys of students and faculty to ensure consistent feedback in the field setting.
+Further, students will be offered additional opportunities to recommend or propose policy changes which would enhance client well-being as it relates to advancing human rights, and social, economic, and environmental justice.
+These changes will improve the students' ability to understand that every person regardless of position in society has fundamental human rights such as freedom, safety, privacy, an adequate standard of living, health care, and education, thereby continuing to push the cycle of improvement forward.

-Competency 4: Engage in Practice-informed Research and Research-informed Practice.
+Competency 4: Engage in Practice-informed Research and Research-informed Practice